Rifky4/reroll10/README.md

 ___
 # This tools not work?
-+ Before rerolling make sure Evertale is not connected to Google Play
++ Before rerolling make sure Evertale is not connected to Google Play Game
 + Tools still not working?
 Make sure to run the tools in Termux and the device is rooted